 Applicants must participate in the Credential Assembly Service (CAS) and be registered with CAS during the application year.
 Through CAS, you are required to send the Law School Admission Council (LSAC) official transcripts from all higher education institutions you have attended.

-Applicants also must take the Law School Admission Test (LSAT) before the end of June.
+Applicants also must take the Law School Admission Test (LSAT) before the end of June of the year for which they seek admission.
 Applications to the School of Law may be submitted prior to taking the LSAT.
 Applicants must have taken the LSAT during the five years preceding the date of application.
-The school will use an applicant's highest LSAT score in calculating the applicant's prediction index.

 The LSAT is given four times per year in Fayetteville and at other locations throughout Arkansas and in other states.
 Registration may be arranged online at www.lsac.org.
 Applicants for admission are urged to take the test at least nine months prior to expected entrance in the School of Law.